4km3/hms/docs/day1/CI/slides/CI.md

 ### Brief introduction

-- CI is the process of automating software build
+- CI is the discipline of integrating software construction in a developer team
-- Traditional code development involves multiple steps
-- Often manual, those steps might introduce new bugs
+- Traditional code development involves multiple manual steps which might introduce new bugs
-- CI enables faster and safer pipelines by automating these steps
-- CI also enables developer to catch bugs early on development cycle
+- CI enables safer pipelines by allowing developer to catch bugs early on development cycle
+- CI enables faster pipelines by automating the process
-- CI ensures that the code can be rolled into production by verifying through testing
+- CI ensures that the code can be rolled into production anytime

+---

+### Safer Pipelines

+- CI allows to detect:
+	- Bugs in the commited code
+	- Issues when integrating with other developers' code

+- The integration process must be frequent, or you risk trouble when merging developers' code

+---

+### Faster Pipelines

+- Automation in the process makes it seamless
+- Also eliminates the human-induced bugs

 ---